salihedneer21/tohras/README.md

 - Click "Download" to save images locally
 - Click "View Full Size" on any image to open in a new tab

+### 4. Dataset Evaluation

+**Assess Image Quality:**
+1. Navigate to the "Evaluate" page
+2. Upload a reference image (files are not persisted)
+3. Click "Run evaluation" to receive scores, issues, and recommendations
+4. Use the feedback (accept/reject, percentage scores, actionable tips) to curate higher quality datasets before fine-tuning

 ## API Endpoints

 ### Users